-In North America, domestic vans (like the Chevy Express or Ford E-series vans) are pretty tired designs.
-For decades, they've soldiered on, virtually unchanged.
+In North America, domestic vans like the Chevy Express or Ford E-series vans are pretty tired designs, but they've soldiered on for decades virtually unchanged.
 Why?
-For many reasons: cheap gasoline prices, the 1963 "chicken tax" (still in place today) which slapped a 25% tariff on the import of light trucks into the US, thus preventing competitors' models from entering the North American market, and focus by the big three automakers on other vehicles, especially pickups and sport utility vehicles (SUVs).
+For many reasons: cheap gasoline prices, the "chicken tax" which has weakened outside competition since 1963 with a 25% tariff on the import of light trucks, and focus by the big three US automakers on other vehicles, especially pickups and sport utility vehicles (SUVs).

-However, in 2001, Mercedes came up with a way around the chicken tax: they manufactured Mercedes Sprinter vans at their factory in Stuttgart, then removed the engine and shipped the engine and van body separately to their facility in Ladson, South Carolina, where the van was re-assembled, making it an "American-made" vehicle and avoiding the tariff.
+However, in 2001, Mercedes came up with a way around the chicken tax.
+They manufactured Mercedes Sprinter vans at their factory in Stuttgart, then removed the engine and shipped the engine and van body separately to their facility in Ladson, South Carolina.
+There the van was re-assembled, making it an "American-made" vehicle and avoiding the tariff.
 So the Mercedes Sprinter entered the market, and it was a big hit.

-Fast-forward to 2014: finally domestic auto-makers realized they needed to refresh their large commercial van models.
-Why not bring some of the models already available in the rest of the world home?
-Ford expanded its Kansa City factory (busy making Ford F-150 pickups, America's favorite vehicle for the previous twenty years) to build its full-size Ford Transit van as well.
-In 2014, Fiat purchased all of Chrysler, and in Chrysler's Saltillo, Mexico factory started production of the Ram Promaster, a rebadged Fiat Ducato with a Pentastar V6 gas engine as the standard powerplant.
+Fast-forward to 2014: domestic auto-makers finally realized they needed to refresh their large commercial van models.
+Why not bring home some of the models already available in the rest of the world?
+Ford expanded its Kansas City factory -- which had busily produced America's favorite vehicle, the Ford F-150 pickup, for the previous twenty years.
+There they added the full-sized Ford Transit van to their production lines.
+Meanwhile Fiat purchased Chrysler that same year, and in Chrysler's Saltillo, Mexico factory started production of the Ram Promaster, a rebadged Fiat Ducato with a Pentastar V6 gas engine as the standard powerplant.

-So nowadays the Sprinter, Transit and Promaster are really the three best choices for base vehicle for a camper van in North America currently.
-With their choice of wheelbase lengths, multiple roof heights, multiple engine options, they offer plenty of options for the camper van builder:
+Nowadays the Sprinter, Transit and Promaster are top choices for base vehicle for a camper van in North America.
+With their choice of wheelbase lengths, multiple roof heights, and multiple engine options, they offer plenty of configurations for the camper van builder:

-- Mercedes Sprinter - Available as a cutaway (cab) chassis, cargo van, or passenger van, with wheelbase lengths of 144", 170" and 170" extended, with regular roof, high roof, and super-high roof, and standard 2.1-liter I4 turbodiesel or optional 3.0-liter V6 turbodiesel engine
+- Mercedes Sprinter - Available as a cutaway (cab) chassis, cargo van, or a passenger van; with wheelbase lengths of 144", 170" and 170" extended; with regular roof, high roof, and super-high roof; and standard 2.1-liter I4 turbodiesel or optional 3.0-liter V6 turbodiesel engine.

 - Ram Promaster - Available as a cutaway (cab) chassis, cargo van or passenger van, with wheelbase lengths of 118", 136" and 159", low roof or high roof, and engine choices of standard 3.6-liter V6 gas or 3.0-liter I4 turbodiesel engine.